 Marilee Lindemann, associate professor of English, joined College Park Scholars as executive director in July 2014.
-Prior to Scholars, Lindemann served as director of the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program in the Office of Undergraduate Studies from 2002 to 2013.
-She then stayed on as director as the program transitioned into its new home in the Department of Women's Studies in 2014.
-As the founding director of LGBT Studies, she developed an extensive course list, expanded enrollments and helped to establish a highly successful queer studies coalition among area universities, faculty and students.
+Prior to Scholars, Lindemann served as director of the Lesbian, Gay, Bisexual, and Transgender Studies Program from 2002 to 2014.
+As founding director, she developed an extensive course list, expanded enrollments and helped to establish a highly successful queer studies coalition among area universities, faculty and students.